 - #4 Implement.
 There’s no time for second guessing.
 If you’ve followed the previous steps, it’s time to take what you know and execute a plan that meets your new goals and objectives.
 If your plan is robust, don’t overwhelm your team all at once.
 Prioritize the actions that need to take place and establish proper timing to roll out the updates in a phased approach.

 - #5 Reflect.
 No true plan is complete until you’ve had the opportunity to take a step back and evaluate the results.
 Identify any gaps in your existing plan and act on any additional improvements you deem necessary.

 With these steps in mind, I challenged preconceived notions that we couldn’t operate as a virtual team and executed the necessary steps to make this our reality.
 With the support of our entire team and changes to some of our systems and processes, we were able to make a seamless transition from our office to our homes – and open the door for new ways of working together moving forward.

 While we continue to navigate through the pandemic, our team has settled into our new norm quite nicely.
 Our days now include a relaxed dress code, babies video bombing meetings, surprise virtual baby showers, MTV Cribs-style tours of our homes, and even a full agency meet and greet to welcome our very first virtual hire.
 (Welcome again, Laura Tiesler, to the Client Services team!)

 Our agency was able to face this challenge head on and become stronger because of it.
-We’re not the same agency we were in 2019.
+We’re not the same agency we were last year.
 We’re better.
 And I’m happy to be part of that story.

 Nearly every branding company claims they’re strategic.
 But here at Moncur, we take brand strategy to the next level.
 Here’s how.